luchaninov/csv-file-loader/README.md

 If you have custom delimiters use `setDelimiter` like `$loader->setDelimiter(';')`.
 Same with encloser - `setEncloser`.
 Default delimiter is `,` for `CsvFileLoader` and `\t` for `TsvFileLoader`; default encloser is `"`.
+If you are not sure - use delimiter `auto`, it detects delimiter automatically by the first 10,000 characters.

 If you have TSV instead of CSV you can set use `setDelimiter("\t")` or use `TsvFileLoader`.
+If you are not sure - use `AutoFileLoader`, it detects delimiter automatically.

 By default it assumes that the first row of the file contains headers - it doesn't return this row as item but uses as keys for next rows.
 If you don't have headers in the first row - you can: